-SUBJECT: EVALUATIONS OF FACULTY & CLINICAL PRECEPTORS
+SUBJECT: EVALUATIONS OF FACULTY, CLINICAL INSTRUCTORS & CLINICAL PRECEPTOR 1

-The students will be asked to complete evaluations on their academic "tenured" faculty (annually) didactic and clinical preceptors (quarterly) clinical.
-All faculty members that are on the "tenure track" will be evaluated in one or more classes quarterly throughout the process.
-The clinical preceptors will be evaluated quarterly in order for each student to have the opportunity to be allowed to evaluate each clinical preceptor due to the student's rotation.
-The clinical sites will also be evaluated quarterly by the students.
+The students will be asked to complete evaluations on their academic "tenured" faculty and clinical instructors annually.
+All faculty members that are on the "tenure track" will be evaluated annually in one or more classes.
+The clinical instructors and or clinical preceptor 1 will be evaluated annually.
+The clinical instructor preceptor 1 evaluation schedule will be: